-Undergraduate students should contact the Office of the Registrar to verify they are still eligible to enroll at OSU.
-Graduate students should contact the Graduate School.
-Graduate students, please note that if you did not complete a Leave of Absence form prior to your departure, you may be required to re-apply for admission to your program.
+Contact the Graduate School.
+Please note that if you did not complete a Leave of Absence form prior to your departure, you may be required to re-apply for admission to your program.